deforation/sec_seccomp_framwork/README.md

 ## Capabilities
 The framework offers the ability to:
 * Generate seccomp bpf filter programs with an easy to use and extensive rule design
-* Manipulate parameters and the return value of system calls using the integrated ptrace module
+* Manipulate parameters and the return value of system calls before and afther their execution using the integrated ptrace module
 * Integrate the framework into an existing applications with little effort

 ## Requirements